Επεξεργασία

 | where ResourceId == targetServicePrincipalId and startofday(SnapshotDate) == targetSnapshotDate

-| extend AppRoleIdStr = tostring(AppRoleId); // Convert AppRoleId to string for easier comparison
+| extend AppRoleIdStr = tostring(AppRoleId); // Convert AppRoleId to a string for easier comparison

-// Prepare user data from EntraUsers table
+// Prepare user data from the EntraUsers table

 let users = EntraUsers